Not sure how to start selling your products online? Follow these six steps:

 Etsy is next on our list of the top online marketplaces in 2020.

 An online marketplace for handmade, vintage, and craft supply goods, Etsy is an excellent option for sellers catering to those niches.
 With 39.4 million active buyers on the platform, you can quickly and easily expand your reach and sell more products online with Etsy.

 To open an Etsy shop, follow these steps:

 Once your shop is open, you can start selling your products!

-Wondering how much it costs to sell on Etsy?
+Wondering how much it costs to sell on an online selling platform like Etsy?

 Etsy sellers can expect to pay several fees, including:

 |Listing fee||$0.20 per listing.|